Florida governor faces growing claims of vaccine favoritism

 Revelations about Ocean Reef residents getting vaccinated were first reported by the Miami Herald.

 The inequitable distribution of the COVID-19 vaccines is becoming a public relations challenge for the governor.
-Of the 3.2 million people who have received one or two doses of the vaccines, less than 6% have been Black — about a third of their share of the state's population.
+As of Wednesday, nearly 3.3 million Floridians had received at least one shot of the two-step vaccination process, about three-quarters of them 65 or older.
+But less than 6% have been Black — about a third of their share of the state's population.

 Florida Agriculture Commissioner Nikki Fried joined Democratic U.S. Rep. Charlie Crist in calling for federal officials to probe the DeSantis administration’s vaccine distribution programs.